Jordanstown: Development

+In 2015, sections of the Shore Road (A2) were upgraded, improving traffic flow between Jordanstown, Belfast, and surrounding settlements.
+The improvements enhanced road access to the Jordanstown campus of Ulster University and other local destinations.

 The Troubles

 On 4 November 1983, 28-year-olds John Martin and Stephen Fyfe, and 29-year-old William McDonald, all members of the Royal Ulster Constabulary (RUC), were killed by a Provisional Irish Republican Army time bomb, hidden in the ceiling of a classroom, which exploded during a lecture to RUC members at the Ulster Polytechnic, Jordanstown, now a campus of Ulster University.
 Nuala O'Loan, in her capacity as a prison independent custody visitor (ICV), who was named Northern Ireland's first Police Ombudsman many years later, was injured in the attack, and, pregnant, lost the baby she was carrying at the time.

 Demography

 Jordanstown is a small settlement within Belfast Metropolitan Urban Area (BMUA).
 On census day 2011 (27 March 2011), the usually resident population of Jordanstown was 6,225.
 Of these: